Survivor Advocacy Services

 Healthy Relationships and Consent

-The Counseling and Wellness Center offers trainings and special events on healthy relationships and consent.
+The Counseling and Wellness Center offers outreach programs and special events on healthy relationships and consent.
 We often feature healthy relationships and consent content on our @bewellwwu Instagram account, including content created by our student volunteer Wellness Advocates, as well as through our weekly BeWellWWU newsletter.
-You can also learn more on our Healthy Relationships page.
+You can also learn more on our Healthy Relationships page or download our Consent Guidebook.

 Confidentiality